Rodscaloppe/Rodscaloppe/README.md

 Experience with development, validation and all product quality analysis.
 I strive to build great products, I am passionate about what I do and I like to know new things in order to build scalable solutions, implement criterion appropriate to the organization and what requirements result.
+-
+Instructor - Digital Inclusion Project for underprivileged community (UFMT) Research group LAVI / UFMT, in the development and alignment of ontologies for ubiquitous systems.

+-
+Digital inclusion project for underprivileged community (UFMT).
+This project aims to train underprivileged people with basic computer courses, so that they can improve their professional profile in society, achieving a better social condition.

 <!--